Our second office is located at: 1585 Barrington Rd. Building 2, Suite 103, Hoffman Estates, IL 60169. (Opened Tuesdays)

 Baseball involves running, sliding, and quick turns that place strong stress on the feet and ankles.
 Baseball-related injuries occur when a player twists an ankle while rounding a base, lands awkwardly after a jump, or is struck by a fast-moving ball.
 Other problems include ankle sprains, which happen when the ligaments that hold the joint together stretch or tear, and fractures, which are cracks or breaks in the bones.
 Sliding into bases can lead to painful impacts or skin injuries around the toes and heels.
 Cleats that do not fit well may cause blisters, nail damage, or nerve pressure that affects comfort and balance.
 A podiatrist can examine the injury and order imaging tests to determine its severity.
 Treatment includes supportive bracing, protective devices, or custom shoe inserts to improve stability and recovery.
 If you have sustained a foot or ankle injury while playing baseball, it is suggested that you make an appointment with a podiatrist for an exam, diagnosis, and treatment.

 Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
-For more information, contact one of our podiatrists of Itasca Foot & Ankle.
+For more information, contact the podiatrists of Itasca Foot & Ankle.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Sports Related Foot and Ankle Injuries